 Check out this detailed breakdown of web developer tasks.

 5. Social Media Manager

-But did you know that social media managers aren’t actually the ones doing the socializing!
+But did you know social media managers don’t do the actual socializing!

 Instead, they focus on the business aspect of being social.
-And since introverts are naturally methodical, being a social media manager is appealing.
+And since introverts are naturally methodical, the low degree of involvement with followers is appealing.

-Some of the tasks that you as social media manager can expect to take on in a typical day include:
+Some of the tasks that you as social media manager can expect on in a typical day include:

 - Social media content management

 - Developing brand awareness and online reputation